circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 {:toc}

 ## Quick Start
+{:.no_toc}

 [CircleCI orbs](https://circleci.com/orbs/) are shareable packages of configuration elements, including [jobs]({{site.baseurl}}/2.0/reusing-config/#authoring-parameterized-jobs), [commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands), and [executors]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-executors).
 Orbs make writing and customizing CircleCI config simple.
 The reusable configuration elements used in orbs are explained fully in the [Reusable Configuration Reference]({{site.baseurl}}/2.0/reusing-config/).

 ## Orb Configuration Elements

-CircleCI's [Reusable Configuration]({{site.baseurl}}/2.0/reusing-config/) features allow you to define parametrizable configuration elements and re-use those elements throughout a project config file.
+CircleCI's [Reusable Configuration]({{site.baseurl}}/2.0/reusing-config/) features allow you to define parameterizable configuration elements and re-use those elements throughout a project config file.
 It is recommended you become familiar with the full [Configuration Reference]({{site.baseurl}}/2.0/configuration-reference/) features before moving on to the [Reusable Configuration Reference]({{site.baseurl}}/2.0/reusing-config/).

 ### Commands

-Commands contain one or more [steps]() in which [parameters]() can be used to modify behavior.
-Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example, running BASH or running CLI tools.
+Commands contain one or more steps in which [parameters]({{site.baseurl}}/2.0/reusing-config/#using-the-parameters-declaration) can be used to modify behavior.
+Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example, running BASH or CLI tools.
 For more information see the [Authoring Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands) guide.

 As an example, the AWS S3 orb includes a _command_ to copy a file or object to a new location: `aws-s3/copy`.
 If your AWS authentication details are stored as environment variables, the syntax to use this command in your config is simply:

-**Command Usage Example:**
+#### Usage Example
+{:.no_toc}

 ```yaml
 version: 2.1